Most of the time, car accident liability insurance claims are processed smoothly.

-- Spouse: Even if the spouse was not named in the policy he or she will be covered for any car that he or she is driving.
-A spouse living separately will be covered only if the named in the policy is driving an insured car with a named spouse’s permission.
+- Spouse: Even if the spouse is not named in the policy, he or she would be covered for any car that he or she is driving.
+A spouse living separately will be covered only if the named in the policy drives an insured car with a named spouse’s permission.

-- Other relative: Members of the household, for example, legal wards and foster children, are covered for any car the person may be driving.
-Any other person driving the covered car with the permission of the named insured is also covered.
+- Other relatives: Members of the household, for example, legal wards and foster children, are covered for any car the person may be driving.
+In addition, any other person driving the covered car with the named insured’s permission is also covered.

 - Drivers that are not covered: Any thief in a stolen car is not covered; the thief is not driving with permission.
 Some policy owners may exclude an employee from driving the personal car of the employer for business as it may be covered under the business’ liability coverage.